 \subsection{World Model Design}

-We propose \textit{Regularized Contrastive Representation learning} (ReCoRe) technique to learn the world model.
+We propose our \textit{Regularized Contrastive Representation learning} (ReCoRe) technique to learn the world model.
+The data flow diagram of our proposed world model with explicitly regularized invariant feature learning is shown in Figure \ref{fig:ReCoRe}.
 Our method consists of four main components: (i) invariant representation learning module, (ii) intervention-invariant regularizer, (iii) latent dynamics model, and (iv) the controller.
-The data flow diagram of our proposed world model with explicitly regularized invariant feature learning is shown in Figure \ref{fig:ReCoRe}.
-We next describe the main components of our approach.
+Next, we describe the components in detail.